 Thus, the singularity of the electric field strength at the centre of point-like charged particles is absent.
 At $\sigma=1/2$ the known result of BI electrodynamics is reproduced.
 The symmetrical energy-momentum tensor is given by the expression

 In a viable theory the first principles of causality and unitarity have to be satisfied.
 The causality principle guarantees that the group velocity of elementary excitations does not exceed the speed of light in the vacuum.
 In this case tachyons are not appeared.
 The unitarity principle requires the positive definiteness of the norm of every elementary excitation of the vacuum, i.e. ghosts are absent.
-These principles were studied in Appendix A. It was shown that only at $0< \sigma < 0.5$ there is the restriction (Eq.
+These principles were studied in Appendix A. It was shown that only at $0<\sigma\leq 0.5$ there is the restriction (Eq.
 (34)) on the magnetic field to meet the requirements of causality and unitarity.
-Therefore, the model, described by Eq.
-(1), is of definite theoretical interest.